HomeBlogTo JFK, Automation Was A-OK

 Whether it’s a smart wearable device or a portable medical device, intelligent edge solutions cannot solve complex problems without advanced inference.
 However, these devices need to handle information in real-time without relying on network connections back to the cloud.

 Only an ultra-low-power and small form factor onboard can provide the needed inference performance.
 Ambiq’s ultra-low-power wireless SoCs are accelerating edge inference in devices limited by size and power.
-Ambiq’s products enable IoT companies to deliver solutions with a much longer battery life and more complex, faster, and advanced ML algorithms right at the endpoint.
+Ambiq’s products enable IoT companies to deliver solutions with a much longer battery life and more complex, faster, and advanced ML algorithms right at the edge.

-Instead of running complex AI inferencing in the cloud on large, power-hungry computers, Ambiq® and its SPOT®-enabled technology enable battery-powered endpoint devices to run optimized models for pattern recognition on microcontrollers no bigger than a grain of rice — all while consuming only milliwatts of power.
+Instead of running complex AI inferencing in the cloud on large, power-hungry computers, Ambiq® and its SPOT®-enabled technology enable battery-powered edge devices to run optimized models for pattern recognition on microcontrollers no bigger than a grain of rice — all while consuming only milliwatts of power.

 Read Article in: Simplified Chinese | Traditional Chinese